intel/grunt-zipup/README.md

           suffix: 'wgt',
           version: '0.1.0',
           addGitCommitId: true,
-          files: 'build/dist/**',
+          files: [
+            {
-          stripPrefix: 'build/dist',
+              cwd: 'build/dist',
+              src: '**',
+              expand: true
+            }
+          ],
           outDir: 'build'
         }
       }
     });

+In this example, the zip file will be constructed as follows:

+*   Files files matching <em>**</em> under the <em>build/dist</em> directory are added to the zip file.

-In this example, we zip up the files matching <em>build/dist/**</em>.
-Inside the zip file, entries have the "build/dist" prefix stripped, so the zip file structure matches the structure under the <em>build/dist</em> directory.
-The output zipfile name also contains the latest git commit ID and has the suffix "wgt".
-It is written to the <em>build/</em> directory.
+*   Inside the zip file, entries have the "build/dist" prefix stripped (as the <code>cwd</code> option is set); this means that the zip file structure will match the structure under the <em>build/dist</em> directory.

+*   The output zipfile name also contains the latest git commit ID and has the suffix "wgt".

+*   The zip file is written to the <em>build/</em> directory.
 An example of the output filenames produced by this configuration might be:

         build/TheMightyApp_0.1.0_git@81a131a2_2013-07-05_133951.wgt